rolandkrueger/git-whiteboard-app/README.md

 ## Try it out

-You can try out the pre-built version of the Git Whiteboard App in directory `/try-it-out`.
+You can try out the app at [https://git-whiteboard.netlify.app/](https://git-whiteboard.netlify.app/).
+Alternatively, you can run the pre-built version of the Git Whiteboard App locally in directory `/try-it-out`.
 Just open the `index.html` file in your browser.

 ## How to build and run